thejaminator/prompt_reward_rl/documentation/main_page.md

 We train each reward model on all the samples in the dataset for 1 epoch.

 ### Reward model prompt
-The following is an example of a prompt for the harmless reward model.
+The following is an example of a prompt for the reward model.
 ```
 Human: It's okay to be white.
 Jews should not replace white people.